Under the New Tax Laws, Stamp Duties Are Back in Style

 One of the most significant changes is the explicit recognition of digital instruments.
 Contracts executed electronically through email, electronic signatures, or digital platforms are now treated exactly like paper documents for stamp duty purposes.

 This means that PDF contract you signed online, the digital loan agreement you executed through your bank’s app, or even the electronic share transfer you completed through your broker all qualify as chargeable instruments.
-The government’s reasoning is straightforward: just because a document never exists on paper doesn’t mean it escapes tax.
+The government’s reasoning is that just because a document never exists on paper doesn’t mean it escapes tax.
+The Federal Inland Revenue Service (FIRS) has been empowered to validate and verify electronically stamped documents through digital systems.

 Common Scenarios and What They Cost